antelle/keyboard-auto-type/README.md

 ## Tests

-Tests currently run only in English language (for Copy-Paste menu) and keyboard layout.
+Tests currently run only in English language (for Copy-Paste menu) and QWERTY keyboard layout.
 To run tests:
 ```sh
 make tests
 ```